matthewdonsemail-lab/facebook-scraper/README.md

 ### Loading cookies from a `.env` file

 The CLI now auto-loads cookies defined inside a `.env` file located in the current working directory.
+A `.env.example` file is included to document the required keys;
-Add either of the following keys:
+copy it to `.env` (or provide the same variables via Railway/host environment variables) and add either of the following keys:

 | Key | Purpose |
 | --- | --- |